mctrl-io/mctrl/README.md

   Scala, and ultimately Haskell.
 Some people prefer or need to be versatile, but for me, when it comes to my own coding now, I'm a Haskeller.

   Speaking of Haskell, I thank God for Cardano and what they're doing.
 In general, I conclude at this point that the spirit of the Cardano project is executing on MetaMission.
 I'm all in, and on a mission to help grow Cardano's technology, its community and its usage in helping people IRL.
-See especially Missions 5, 9 and 14 -- these missions are designed to bring real value to Cardano at large.
+See especially Missions 5, 9 and 14 -- these missions are designed to bring real value to Cardano.

   And speaking of God, here's another thing.
 In 2013, I decided to reject technology and the whole system (it's complicated), so I checked out, bought